 Excited Cats advocates for adopting before shopping, though we fully understand there are many reasons for seeking a breeder.
 So, we encourage it to be done the right way.
 We have not personally visited or investigated all of the breeders below.
 We have put the top-recommended all in one place for you to get in touch and make the best decision for you. .

-Maine Coons are popular cats throughout the United States.
-Their long coat and hardy constitution make them an excellent choice for families in Wisconsin where cold, snowy winters are the norm.
+Maine Coons are extremely popular cats throughout the United States.
+Their long coats and hardy constitution make them an excellent choice for families in Wisconsin where cold, snowy winters are the norm.

 The Maine Coon is relatively easy to find in Wisconsin.
 If you are looking for a breeder, there are eight to choose from in the state.
 Read on to learn more about Maine Coon breeders in Wisconsin, where they are located, and what they offer.

 BigLuv Maine Coon Cattery has bred show-quality Maine Coons for quite some time.
 The cats from this breeder have won regional and grand champion awards.
 When you work with BigLuv, you have the possibility of a wide range of potential coat colors and patterns, as they have produced red, blue, silver, brown, black, and other colors in the past.

 Their cats are DNA tested and screened for potential genetic disorders before being bred, which helps prevent the passing of disease from parents to kittens.

 This small breeder is family-owned and breeds their cats out of their home.
 The small size of their breeding operation hasn’t kept them from obtaining awards from the Cat Fanciers’ Association and The International Cat Association (TICA).

 The in-home breeding process produces well-loved kittens that have been socialized and are accustomed to living in a home.
 Rock Hill also tests their cats for genetic disorders and feline immunodeficiency virus (FIV).